cdap-guides/cdap-kafka-ingest-guide/README.rst

   $ mvn clean package

-Note that the remaining commands assume that the ``cdap-cli.sh`` script is available on your PATH.
+Note that the remaining commands assume that the ``cdap`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<CDAP home>/bin

 If you haven't already started a standalone CDAP installation, start it with the command::

-  $ cdap.sh start
+  $ cdap sdk start

 We can then deploy the application to a standalone CDAP installation::

-  $ cdap-cli.sh load artifact target/cdap-kafka-ingest-guide-<version>.jar
+  $ cdap cli load artifact target/cdap-kafka-ingest-guide-<version>.jar
-  $ cdap-cli.sh create app KafkaIngestionApp cdap-kafka-ingest-guide <version> user
+  $ cdap cli create app KafkaIngestionApp cdap-kafka-ingest-guide <version> user

 We can then start its components (note the runtime arguments, as described above in `Configuring the KafkaConsumerFlowlet <#configuring-the-kafkaconsumerflowlet>`__)::